ocurrent/current-bench/README.md

   - opening a pull request
   - updating a remote branch which is the source of a pull request
   - merging a pull request

-⚠️ The benchmarks are run on a single core (for now), so either don't include parallel benchmarks, or don't take the results at face value.
+- ⚠️ The benchmarks are run on a single core, by default.
+If your benchmarks include parallel benchmarks, the repository needs to be explicitly configured to use a multicore worker.
+Please let the benchmarking team know about this.

 ### JSon format
 To be able to draw graphs from your results, they need to follow a specific format.